 Enjoy your food without any compromise on the planet by embracing a greener diet, for the benefit of the environment but also your health.
 Meats and processed foods are associated with higher water consumption and land degradation, as well as garnering a much higher carbon footprint than locally sourced fruits and vegetables.

 Opting for a greener diet means the production of your food will involve much less waste and its contribution to greenhouse gas emissions will be far less, so you can have tasty meals full of flavour which don't cost the world.
 Looking for some inspiration for some delicious yet planet-friendly meals?
-Take a look at the recipes on our blog.
+Try some of these delicious recipes on our blog - you won't miss the meat!

 2. The Eco Pan